MathisFederico/LearnRL/docs/core.rst

-LearnRL's Core
+Benchmarks's Core
 ==============

-LearnRL is based on those core objects: :ref:`Playground`, :ref:`Agent`, :ref:`TurnEnv`.
+Benchmarks is based on those core objects: :ref:`Playground`, :ref:`Agent`, :ref:`TurnEnv`.

 They are all linked by the :ref:`Playground`, as showned by this: